Pugachev's Rebellion: Assessments

 The Russian government favored the use of manifestos to communicate with the people of Russia.
 Catherine thought that exhortations to abandon him would excite popular antipathy for his cause and elicit divisions within rebel ranks.
 Her printed pronouncements were widely distributed in the turbulent areas; they were read on the public squares and from the parish pulpits.
 In the countryside local authorities were instructed to read them to gatherings of the people, who were then required to sign the decree.
 These government proclamations produced little positive effect.
 They actually added more confusion and even provoked unrest when the peasantry refused to believe or sign them.

 Much of the blame for the spread of the insurrection must be laid on the local authorities in Russia.
-“They were lax, timid, and indecisive; their countermeasures were belated, futile, and lost lives needlessly.”
+"They were lax, timid, and indecisive; their countermeasures were belated, futile, and lost lives needlessly."
 Catherine herself recognized this assessment.
-As Catherine said “I consider the weak conduct of civil and military officials in various localities to be as injurious to the public welfare as Pugachev and the rabble he has collected.”
+As Catherine said "I consider the weak conduct of civil and military officials in various localities to be as injurious to the public welfare as Pugachev and the rabble he has collected."
 The weakness could not have been entirely the fault of the officials.
 The local bureaucracy in Russia was too remote and too inefficient to adequately deal with even the most basic administrative matters.

 Pugachev's success in holding out against suppression for over a year proved to be a powerful incentive for future reforms.
 It made apparent to the government several problems with their treatment of the provinces.
 They were left weakly controlled and consequently, susceptible to outbreaks of peasant violence.
 The most crucial lesson Catherine II drew from the Pugachev rebellion, was the need for a firmer military grasp on all parts of the Empire, not just the external frontiers.
-For instance, when the governor of the Kazan guberniya called for assistance against the approaching Pugachev, there was no force available to relieve him.
+For instance, when the governor of the Kazan Governorate called for assistance against the approaching Pugachev, there was no force available to relieve him.
 The revolt did occur at a sensitive point in time for the Russian government because many of their soldiers and generals were already engaged in a difficult war on the southern borders with Ottoman Turkey.
 However, the professional army available outside the gates of Kazan to counter the Cossack-based army of Pugachev only consisted of 800 men.